-Emerging practices, such as the Product/Feature Requirement Prompt (PRP),\footnote{\url{https://github.com/Wirasm/PRPs-agentic-eng}} move in this direction.
-We can make this process more robust by creating version-controlled BriefingScripts.
+[R1.2]{We can make this process more robust by creating version-controlled BriefingScripts.
 Rather than a new programming language, a BriefingScript is a structured, machine-readable artifact that may be serialized in formats such as Markdown, YAML, JSON, or a domain-specific schema.} This approach can be viewed as a modern, agent-oriented evolution of Donald Knuth's concept of ``literate programming.''
-Instead of treating code as the primary artifact, the focus shifts to the human-readable Briefing Pack: a document that explains the logic and intent from which the agent's work is derived.
-Looking ahead, creating high-quality Briefing Packs is a significant skill of the elite software engineer, and AI-powered tools could greatly assist developers in drafting them.
-As an agent becomes more attuned to a codebase and its human collaborator(s), the explicit, human-drafted portion of these packs should shrink, making the entire SE process more efficient.
+Instead of treating code as the primary artifact, the focus shifts to the human-readable [R1.2]{BriefingScript}: a document that explains the logic and intent from which the agent's work is derived.
+Looking ahead, creating high-quality [R1.2]{BriefingScripts} is a significant skill of the elite software engineer, and AI-powered tools could greatly assist developers in drafting them.
+As an agent becomes more attuned to a codebase and its human collaborator(s), the explicit, human-drafted portion of these [R1.2]{scripts} should shrink, making the entire SE process more efficient.
 [R1.1]{A concrete example of a BriefingScript is provided in Appendix~\ref{sec:appendix_briefing}.}